DrNseven/Warface-pizza/README.md

 # Warface-pizza
-simple d3d multihack using crc and pic esp (do not delete target.png in Release directory)
+simple d3d multihack using crc and pic esp (target.png in Release directory)

+pizza ingredients:
+- grab models using GetDeclaration (compatibility)
+- get coordinates from shader
+- get crc of warface/blackwood signs and use that for
+- pic esp without fps loss

 how to use:
 - compile dll (in x86 mode)